yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/the_pickit_urcap_interface.rst

-The Pick-it URCap interface
+The Pickit URCap interface
 ===========================

 Overview
 --------

-Pick-it integrates seamlessly with Universal Robots by means of a URCap plugin.
-This plugin exposes a set of Pick-it specific command blocks that make the creation of vision-guided programs simple and easy.
-This article documents the interface of the Pick-it URCap plugin.
-For installation instructions please refer to the \ `Getting started with the Pick-it
+Pickit integrates seamlessly with Universal Robots by means of a URCap plugin.
+This plugin exposes a set of Pickit specific command blocks that make the creation of vision-guided programs simple and easy.
+This article documents the interface of the Pickit URCap plugin.
+For installation instructions please refer to the \ `Getting started with the Pickit
 URCap <http://support.pickit3d.com/article/75-getting-started-with-the-pick-it-urcap>`__
 article.